I solemnly swear that this post will not exceed 200 words. (Well, I can try.)

 12-13 Aug 2017.
 Last weekend I went back to Dresden and, despite the awful amount of stuff I wrote about the city after the January weekend I spent there (aka The Most Freezing Winter Weekend of the 2016-17 season), I know I could write as much again.
 And understandably so, because that’s what you do when it comes to places you like a lot: you don’t ever seem to run out of things to say.

 I went back to Dresden and it was warm!
-And sunny!
-How astounding and beautiful.
+And (mostly) sunny!
+How beautiful.

 To cut it short: I went back to Dresden, and saw its colours.

 215 words, bummer.
 Well, still close.